-Course Title Full-Time Clinical Internship
+Full-Time Clinical Internship Department(s)

-This internship provides students with an experience based learning opportunity to explore or confirm career interests and plans.
-The students will apply classroom learning to real work situations and strengthen interpersonal and technical skills.
-The internship is accompanied by a concurrent seminar which provides a framework for analyzing and evaluating students' internship experience.
+This veterinary technology internship (250h) provides students with an experience-based learning opportunity in a small animal veterinary practice setting.
+The internship aims to apply classroom learning to real-work situations and strengthen professional and technical skills.
+This internship is accompanied by a concurrent seminar that provides a framework for evaluating and analyzing the student's internship experience and the profession.